cuycorp/CPP04/README.md

 #### Abstract classes
 https://www.youtube.com/watch?v=wE0_F4LpGVc
+- An abstract class has at least one pure virtual function e.g. virtual double functionArea(void) = 0;
+- Cannot create instance of the abstract class, need to use pointers and reference.
-- Virtual enables dynamic binding at runtime(flexibility to be called by different classes)
+- Virtual keyword enables dynamic binding at runtime (flexibility to be called by different classes).
-- can abstract classes have the default methods
+- Can abstract classes have the default methods

 ## Other Topics
 - Runtime / Compile time

+----pemding
+compare copy constructor and assignment operator, of ex02 with ex01